TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

   - Shall provide stable power for all electronic components.
   - Shall have a large enough battery for extended gameplay.

-Ethical, Professional, and Standards Considerations
+# Ethical, Professional, and Standards Considerations

 The development of the Chess 2 Impress Audio Actuated Chessboard—a robotic system that enables voice-commanded chess moves, automated piece movement via electromagnets and stepper motors, and integration with chess engines—presents a unique opportunity to blend recreational gaming with accessible technology.
 This section evaluates the project's ethical implications, professional responsibilities, and adherence to relevant standards, while assessing its broader impacts on culture, society, the environment, public health, public safety, and the economy.
 These considerations have directly shaped the conceptual design, imposing specific constraints, specifications, and practices to ensure responsible innovation.

-#Ethical Situations Expected to Encounter
+## Ethical Situations Expected to Encounter

 Several ethical challenges may arise during the project lifecycle.
 First, privacy concerns stem from the voice recognition component, which processes user audio inputs to interpret chess moves (e.g., "knight to e4").
 Without proper safeguards, this could inadvertently capture unrelated conversations or sensitive data, raising issues of data consent and storage.
-To address this, the design incorporates on-device processing where feasible, and ensures audio is not persistently stored.[^1]
+To address this, the design incorporates on-device processing where feasible, and ensures audio is not persistently stored.[1]

 Second, accessibility equity is a key ethical tension: while the system aims to include visually impaired players, it could inadvertently exclude those with speech impairments or non-standard accents if the speech-to-text model lacks diversity in training data.
-Ethical sourcing of datasets (e.g., diverse voice samples) will be prioritized to avoid bias.[^2]
+Ethical sourcing of datasets (e.g., diverse voice samples) will be prioritized to avoid bias.[2]

 Third, intellectual property (IP) risks involve open-source chess engines (e.g., Stockfish) and hardware designs (e.g., Arduino libraries for stepper motors).
-Unattributed use could lead to plagiarism claims, so all code and schematics will be documented with licenses and contributions credited.[^3]
+Unattributed use could lead to plagiarism claims, so all code and schematics will be documented with licenses and contributions credited.[3]

 Finally, as a capstone project, team dynamics may introduce ethical dilemmas, such as unequal workload distribution or pressure to prioritize functionality over safety testing.
-Professional ethics, guided by the ACM Code of Ethics, will mandate transparent collaboration and peer reviews.[^4]
+Professional ethics, guided by the ACM Code of Ethics, will mandate transparent collaboration and peer reviews.[4]

-##Broader Impacts on the Community
+## Broader Impacts on the Community

 The Chess 2 Impress Audio Actuated Chessboard has predominantly positive, albeit modest, impacts across multiple domains, fostering inclusivity while mitigating potential negatives.